Paul Edwin Roth

 Paul Edwin Roth (1918–1985) was a German stage, television and film actor.
 Roth made his screen debut in the rubble film And the Heavens Above Us (1947).
-He was a regular in West Germany films and television during the post-war years.
+He was a regular in West German films and television during the post-war years.
 He was also a notable voice actor, dubbing a number of international stars (particularly American and British) for the German market.